 Sir Thomas Allen is an established star of the great opera houses of the world.
-At the Royal Opera House, Covent Garden, where this season he celebrates the 40th anniversary of his debut with the company, he has sung no less than fifty roles.
-In 2006, he also celebrated his twenty-fifth anniversary of his début at the Metropolitan Opera, New York.
+At the Royal Opera House, Covent Garden, where in 2011 he celebrated the 40th anniversary of his debut with the company, he has sung over fifty roles.
+The same year he also celebrated the 30th anniversary of his debut at the Metropolitan Opera, New York.

 In the New Year's Honours of 1989 he was created a Commander of the

 For an up-to-date biography, please contact Henry Lindsay